Embeddable UI

 9

-Reserved Message Types - from the iframe to the host
+Reserved Message Types (iframe to host)

 ui-lifecycle-iframe-ready